defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 ---
 layout: post
-title: "How to become a better programmer?"
+title: "How to become a better programmer"
-date: 2017-01-23
+date: 2017-01-19
 share: y
 disqus: y
 ---